richard-scryber/PaperworkDayDocs/docs/init_config.md

 ## Loaded Event

 There is only 1 event raised from the init method and that is the loaded event.
-A provided funtion will be called once the inner content is ready in the browser.
+A provided function will be called once the inner content is ready in the browser.

 Because the init method will set the source of a frame to remote content, the secondary generation method cannot be called as soon as init returns, so loaded is a good convenience method to use to explicity generate content, or enable any client interface to interact with the frame.